juju/docs/src/en/getting-started.md

 To install Juju, you simply need to grab the latest juju2 package from the
 PPA:

+!!!
+Note: Until the release of Juju2.0, you can install beta versions by using `sudo add-apt-repository ppa:juju/devel` instead of the repository mentioned below.

 ```bash
 sudo add-apt-repository ppa:juju/stable
 sudo apt-get update && sudo apt-get install juju2